Scheduled MonumentsEnglandSt Nicholas' Priory

 What is St Nicholas' Priory?

-St Nicholas' Priory is a medieval monastic establishment located in Exeter, Devon, founded in the late eleventh century as a Benedictine priory.
+St Nicholas' Priory is a Benedictine monastic house founded in Exeter, Devon, in the eleventh century, with the surviving structures largely dating from the sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016257.

 Who is responsible for protecting St Nicholas' Priory?